 Watch Technology Institute

 I announced this on my YouTube channel.
-For the three people on the planet still reading this blog, I've been accepted for the Fall 2025 cohort of the Watch Technology Institute (WTI).
+For the three people still reading this blog, I've been accepted for the Fall 2025 cohort of the Watch Technology Institute (WTI).
 This is a full-time two-year horology program.
-Unless something hyper-weird happens, this officially completes my leaving software engineering for more fertile pastures.
-I … Continue reading Watch Technology Institute
+Unless something weird happens, this officially completes my leaving software engineering for more fertile pastures.
+I am over the … Continue reading Watch Technology Institute

 Goodbye to software engineering

 I'm leaving my software engineering career on Sunday.
 I’ll stop considering myself a software engineer and I'll shut down my consulting business.
 I got hooked on computers in my Junior year of high school, and I've been working in computer hardware and software since 1977.
-Although these were distinct careers, they had a lot of … Continue reading Goodbye to software engineering
+That's 48 years working in one realm.
+I was laid … Continue reading Goodbye to software engineering

 My first Washington Watchmakers – Clockmakers Association meeting